Security demands a variety of cryptographic solutions. The IBM Systems offer multiple products to address your cryptographic needs.

 The IBM PCIe Cryptographic Coprocessor (CEX3C/4765):

-The PCIe Cryptographic Coprocessor (PCIeCC) is new in 2010.
-It provides a replacement on PCIe architectures for the PCIXCC.
+The PCIe Cryptographic Coprocessor (PCIeCC) provides a replacement on PCIe architectures for the PCIXCC.
 The PCIeCC, in addition to the functions available on the PCIXCC, provides support for the following functions:

 The PCI-X Cryptographic Coprocessor was introduced with the IBM Systems zSeries 990 servers.
 It provides a replacement for both the PCICC and the CMOS Cryptographic Coprocessor Facility (CCF).
 The PCIXCC supports highly secure cryptographic functions, use of secure encrypted key values and user-defined extensions.

-The IBM e-business Cryptographic Accelerator (PCICA) (withdrawn from marketing):
+The IBM e-business Cryptographic Accelerator (PCICA) (reached end of service):

 Secure Web transactions frequently employ the Secure Socket Layer (SSL) protocol.
 The IBM e-business PCI Cryptographic Accelerator board offloads your server from compute-intensive public-key cryptographic operations employed in the protocol.
 This cost-effective solution often enables significantly greater server throughput.

 Note: The PCICA was available for iSeries, pSeries, and zSeries machines.
 Effective January 28, 2005, IBM withdrew it from marketing and it has since reached end of service.

-The IBM 4758 PCI Cryptographic Coprocessor (withdrawn from marketing):
+The IBM 4758 PCI Cryptographic Coprocessor (reached end of service):

 The IBM 4758 PCI Cryptographic Coprocessor is a high security, programmable PCI board.
 Specialized cryptographic electronics, micro-processor, memory, and random number generator housed within a tamper-responding environment provide a highly secure subsystem in which data processing and cryptography can be performed.